Back to DWU AI Articles

 Total Equity Negative (~-$4B) Vs. +$13B Vs. +$14B

-The data reveals American's central challenge: while the airline generates record revenue and competitive free cash flow, the combination of higher costs, lower yields, and massive debt burden results in net income that is 75% below Delta's and 73% below United's.
-Every dollar of incremental revenue is consumed by higher interest expense and slightly elevated operating costs.
+The data shows American's challenge: while the airline generates revenue and free cash flow at the highest levels since the 2013 merger (10-K 2024), the combination of higher costs, lower yields, and debt of $30.48B, highest among Big 3 (10-Ks) results in net income that is 75% below Delta's and 73% below United's.
+Interest expense of $1.8B consumes approximately 82% of free cash flow (10-K calculation).

 Revenue Composition